 CACC takes in more than 20,000 animals per year, including strays, rescues, and abandoned cats and dogs.
 They are one of the few “open admission” facilities, never turning away animals and providing them with veterinarian care, food, water, and shelter.
 Additionally, they respond to approximately 60,000 requests for service each year.

 Because of the high volume of animals, volunteers are necessary to provide top-level care.
 The team of volunteers, which includes some that have been working with CACC for multiple years, help out by walking dogs, socializing cats, cleaning animal housing, and marketing of adoptable animals, among other specialized tasks.

 “Volunteers play a critical role at our shelter,” Powers said.
 “Our volunteers ensure the great animals at CACC get the care, attention, and love they deserve.”

 With the help of a dedicated staff, donations, and volunteers, CACC has seen its animal placement rate almost double since 2009, growing from 35.46 percent to 67.34 percent in 2013.
 And the shelter hopes to see those numbers grow after undergoing a recently-announced $8.2 million renovation, about which Powers said they are “ecstatic.”

-The updates will include building repairs such as a new roof and HVAC system and improvements to the animals’ housing areas.
+The updates will include building repairs such as a new roof, which may undergo services like roof repair, and HVAC system and improvements to the animals’ housing areas.
 Powers said that, in conjunction with the upgrades, CACC looks to continue making progress as one of the Midwest’s largest open-admission municipal shelters.

 “CACC will continue to partner with great organizations like the Chicago Wolves to fulfill our mission of protecting public safety and ensuring the humane care of animals through sheltering, pet placement, education, and animal law enforcement,” Powers said.